Stacer-Varien/Jeanne-Bot/README.md

 ℹ️ **Information Retrieval:** Get detailed information about users and servers at your fingertips.

-💬 **Say Command:** Make Jeanne speak your desired one line message with the say command.

 🙌 **Reaction System:** Express your emotions with reaction commands like slap, hug, and pat.

 👋 **Welcome and Goodbye Messages:** Greet new members and bid farewell to those who leave with customizable welcome and goodbye messages.